Acre War: Second Republic of Acre

 The besieging force advanced towards the place where the rivers Chipamanu (also called Manuripe) and Tahuamanu meet to form the Rio Orton.
-Soon, a Bolivian force under the command of General Jose Manuel Pando, the Bolivian President, took the opposite bank.
-However, before it did any significant combat, as a result of the excellent work of diplomacy by the Baron of Rio Branco, the governments of Brazil and Bolivia signed a preliminary treaty on March 21, 1903; finally ratifying the Treaty of Petrópolis on November 11, 1903.
+Soon, a Bolivian force under General Jose Manuel Pando, the Bolivian President, took the opposite bank.
+However, before it did any significant combat, as a result of the excellent work of diplomacy by the Baron of Rio Branco, the governments of Brazil and Bolivia signed a preliminary treaty on March 21, 1903, finally ratifying the Treaty of Petrópolis on November 11, 1903.

-By said treaty Bolivia gave up Acre in exchange for Brazilian territory from the State of Mato Grosso, the payment of 2 million pounds (~ 640 million réis) and the promise to construct the Madeira-Mamoré Railroad; linking the Mamoré River and the Madeira River in order to allow the flow of regional production, particularly rubber.
+By said treaty Bolivia gave up Acre in exchange for Brazilian territory from the State of Mato Grosso, the payment of 2 million pounds (~ 640 million réis) and the promise to construct the Madeira-Mamoré Railroad; linking the Mamoré River and the Madeira River to allow the flow of regional production, particularly rubber.
 Joaquim Francisco de Assis Brazil actively participated in the negotiations with Bolivia, representing the Brazilian government in its signature.
 The Bolivian Syndicate was compensated with 110,000 pounds (~ $35 million réis).
-The taxes collected from Brazilian Acre financed the damages and the loan for the construction of the railway over a course of 30 years.
+The taxes collected from Brazilian Acre financed the damages and the loan for constructing the railway over 30 years.

 The first of Placido Castro's decrees took place on January 26, 1903, applying Brazilian law until the enactment of a state constitution.
-It considered valid all land titles issued by Bolivia or the state of Amazonas, defined the Portuguese language as official and adopted the Brazilian monetary standard.
+It is considered valid for all land titles issued by Bolivia or the state of Amazonas, defines the Portuguese language as official, and adopts the Brazilian monetary standard.

 The Treaty of Petrópolis, signed in 1903 by the Baron of Rio Branco and Assis Brazil, was approved by Brazilian federal law on February 25, 1904, and regulated by a presidential decree of April 7, 1904, incorporating Acre as part of Brazil.
 Placido de Castro, who died on August 11, 1908, was the first president of the Acre Territory.
 Castro, the Baron of Rio Branco and Assis Brazil became namesakes of the state capital (Rio Branco) and two counties (Assis Brazil and Plácido de Castro).

-The Acrean Revolution demonstrated Brazil's advantage over their neighbors because of its downstream location in relation to the rivers that run almost the entire continent, being born in the Andes and flowing into the Atlantic Ocean.
+The Acrean Revolution demonstrated Brazil's advantage over its neighbors because of its downstream location.
+The rivers that run almost the entire continent are born in the Andes and flow into the Atlantic Ocean.
 Brazil could send reinforcements to the disputed area by the rivers, while the Bolivians had to cross the Andes.

-Apparently, the Bolivian effort was fully funded by the rubber barons, particularly Nicolás Suárez Callaú.
-For the second time, Bolivia lost in a war of their plains populated sparsely for a stronger and well-managed neighbor (the first was in the War of the Pacific).
+Rubber barons, particularly Nicolás Suárez Callaú, fully funded the Bolivian effort.
+For the second time, Bolivia lost sparsely populated territory in its periphery to a militarily stronger and more centralized neighbor (the first was in the War of the Pacific).